-The LongMill runs off of GRBL firmware, an open-source firmware that is designed Arduino based CNC machines.
+The LongMill runs off the GRBL firmware, an open-source firmware that is designed for Arduino-based CNC machines.
 Sometimes your machine could use a re-flash of this firmware in the case that:

 Start by closing any programs (like UGS, CNCjs, Easel, etc.) that can connect to your LongMill controller.
 Since the LongBoard’s ‘brains’ come from an Arduino that it has on-board, you will need a program called “Arduino IDE” in order to compile and flash any firmware changes onto the LongMill.
 The download page can be found here: https://www.arduino.cc/en/main/software. ***If you have flashed GRBL firmware before using Arduino IDE, you will need to make sure to delete any old libraries for GRBL.
 Arduino typically saves libraries in the Documents > Arduino > Library folder of your computer for both Windows and Mac.
 If you do not delete the old library first, you will install the old version of GRBL.***